fleetdm/fleet/articles/embracing-the-future-declarative-device-management.md

 In this blog post, we dive into Apple's forthcoming DDM in macOS Sonoma, exploring how it will transform how you manage system services, ensure robust security with certificates and identities, and seamlessly transition you from traditional Mobile Device Management (MDM) systems.
 Whether you're an experienced Mac admin or just getting started, this guide will provide valuable insights into harnessing the full power of DDM for your organization.
 Let's dive in!

-## Declarative Device Management for System Services
+## Declarative device management for system services

 DDM paves the way for a secure and reliable mechanism to manage system services.
 Using tamper-resistant system configuration files for different system services ensures uniform and secure configurations across all devices.
 Declarative Device Management provides an added layer of protection against accidental changes by users.

 For instance, system services like sshd, sudo, PAM, CUPS, Apache httpd, bash and Z-shells will be able to adopt managed service configuration files to ensure consistency and compliance.
 The configuration files reference a data asset that provides a ZIP archive of SSH keys that is downloaded and expanded into a tamper-resistant, service-specific location when required conditions are met—for example, FileVault is enabled—and are always prioritized over any default or overridden system configuration.

-## Monitoring and Compliance Rules for Background Tasks
+## Monitoring and compliance rules for background tasks

 DDM provides an excellent way of keeping track of background tasks.
 A new status item in this coming release reports the list of installed background tasks, making it easier to verify that required tasks are running and unwanted tasks aren't.

 In addition, the FileVault enabled state of the macOS boot volume is reported, allowing you to install sensitive configurations only when it is safe to proceed.
 With these features, you can ensure compliance and consistency across all macOS devices in your organization.

-## Secure Access with Certificates and Identities
+## Secure access with certificates and identities

 Certificates and identities play a crucial role in ensuring secure access to organizational resources.
 In this context, DDM provides a more efficient mechanism for managing certificates and identities using its declaration data model.